• English

 This surgery is also a common treatment for stress urinary incontinence.

-• injury to any of the pelvic organs, not just the bladder
+• injury to nearby pelvic organs, including the bladder, bowel, or urethra

 • bleeding or blood clots

-How Long Does it Take to Recover from Bladder Prolapse Repair Surgery?
+How Long Does Recovery Take After Bladder Prolapse Surgery?

 Daily Kegel / pelvic floor exercises - As soon as you are able, you can start to tense those muscles each day.